nilton61/Choreography/README.md

 ## Design Philosophy

 Choreography enforces non-blocking code patterns, which is essential for reliable operation on microcontrollers.
 Each stance must complete quickly, allowing other processes to run.
 This approach enables effective multitasking without the overhead of a real-time operating system.
+> -This means: forget all blink examples that use delay and every other code that uses delay or loops

 ## License